 T1078

-‘Showwinner’ is a champion bloom to bring a touch of theatre to your garden in early spring.
+Kaufmanniana Tulip ‘Showwinner’ is a champion bloom to bring a touch of theatre to your garden in early spring.
 Sensational flowers of ruby red beam above stout foliage with burgundy stripes.
 The striking crimson blooms will steal the limelight in your container and window box displays.

 This Kaufmanniana tulip variety is reliably perennial and will naturalise into resplendent swathes if left undisturbed in rockeries and borders.
-‘Showwinner’ is an apt name for this illustrious variety, which has been granted the venerated RHS Award of Garden Merit.
+Tulip ‘Showwinner’ is an apt name for this illustrious variety, which has been granted the venerated RHS Award of Garden Merit.
 Encore!

 -